ministryofjustice/laa-check-client-qualifies/README.md

 The docker compose configuration is designed to enable you to run both standalone and embedded mode versions of CCQ side by side using the same underlying image.

 `docker-compose.yml` composes `docker-compose.embedded.yml` and `docker-compose.standalone.yml` together with a local nginx and host-service stub for testing embedded mode in isolation.
 Other repos (e.g. RCW) include `docker-compose.embedded.yml` directly, supplying their own host service instead of the stub.

+The local WireMock stack uses `service.sid`; nginx supplies a local value when the browser has no host session cookie.
+Set `HOST_SERVICE_SESSION_COOKIES` when composing CCQ with a real host service.

 #### Build the app image used by `docker-compose.yml`
 ```bash